andre-ye/andre-ye.github.io-retired/docs/involvements/technical-review.md

 ---

-I am currently serving as a technical and peer reviewer for a set of publishers and journals.
+I serve as a technical and peer reviewer for a set of publishers and journals.

 Currently Reviewing:
-- *Deep Learning Model Optimization with Neural Network Intelligence*, Apress/Springer.
 - "Structure-Based Hyperparameter Selection with Bayesian Optimization in Multidimensional Scaling", *Statistics and Computing* (Springer).

 Completed Books:
+- *Deep Learning Model Optimization with Neural Network Intelligence*, Apress/Springer.
 - *Building Data Science Solutions with Anaconda*, Packt.

+Completed Articles: